hypothesis/browser-extension/docs/building.md

 1. Set an `oauthClientId` property in your settings JSON.
 Its value should be the 32-character ID of this newly-created OAuthClient.
-1. Use `make` to build the extension against these settings.
+1. Use `make build` to build the extension against these settings.
 1. Load the built extension into Chrome and find its extension ID (see "Loading an extension..." below).
 1. Return to the OAuthClient you created above in `h` and update the Redirect